 The Affordable Care Act – also known as health reform or “Obamacare” – was signed into law on March 23, 2010.
-The health reform law is expected to affect millions of Americans, including the autism community.
-Health insurance is complicated but Autism Speaks wants to help you make sense of new changes under health reform.
+The health reform law has affected millions of Americans, including the autism community.
+Health insurance is complicated; Autism Speaks wants to help you make sense of the changes under health reform.

 We have developed a series of fact sheets to provide straightforward information about some of the law’s most significant reforms and how they might affect you.

 - Pre-existing Conditions

 - Essential Health Benefits and Applied Behavior Analysis (ABA) New for 2015!

 - Preventive Services

 - Grandfathered Coverage

 For questions about the new Health Insurance Marketplaces or how coverage will work in your state, visit healthcare.gov or call the hotline (available 24/7) at 1-800-318-2596.
 For additional options, such as live chat or a connection to a person in your state that can help you understand your options, see this information.
 For questions about autism-related information, resources and opportunities, contact our Autism Response Team at firstname.lastname@example.org